-Editor’s Note: This article was updated in September 2022 to present new findings from WRI’s dataset tracking electric school bus adoption in the United States, covering April to June 2022.
-To the best of our knowledge, these statistics are up to date as of June 30, 2022.
-Another update will be available in early 2023.
-Contact email@example.com for previous versions of this article are available for download at the bottom of this page.
+Editor’s Note: This article was updated in April 2023 with new findings from WRI’s dataset tracking electric school bus adoption in the United States, covering October to December 2022.
+To the best of our knowledge, these statistics are updated as of Dec.
+31, 2022.
+Our next update is expected in September.
+Previous versions of this article are available for download at the bottom of this page.

 Why Are Electric School Buses Important?

-More than 20 million children ride the bus to school, and 92-95% of these school buses run on diesel.
+More than 20 million children ride the bus to school and over 90% of these school buses run on diesel.
 Diesel exhaust, a known carcinogen, has proven links to serious physical health issues as well as cognitive development impacts.
 Daily exposure contributes to asthma and other respiratory diseases.
 Evidence increasingly suggests that children are especially susceptible to these impacts.
 This year, the Electric School Bus Initiative published the first nationwide dataset of asthma rates by school district, based on census tract-level data from CDC PLACES and found that encouragingly, the number of electric school buses in areas with high rates of adult asthma is rising, meaning more communities will have access to cleaner air.

 Students from low-income families are particularly exposed to the dangers of diesel exhaust pollution: 60% ride the bus to school, compared to 45% of students from families with higher incomes.
 Children of color are more likely to suffer from asthma, due in part to historically racist lending, transit, housing and zoning policies that concentrated Black and Brown communities closer to highways and other sources of vehicle-based air pollution.
 In addition, children with disabilities often ride longer on buses.
 Electrifying the entire fleet of school buses can help address these health concerns and inequalities.

-Electric school buses also have no tailpipe emissions, reducing students’ exposure to harmful pollutants that contribute to respiratory disease, heart disease, cancer and physical problems – and which can harm students’ cognitive development.
-In fact, reducing students’ exposure to air pollution from school buses can have positive and significant effects on student test scores — in some cases, on par with increased teacher experience levels.
+Electric school buses don’t have any tailpipe emissions, reducing students’ exposure to harmful pollutants, which studies have shown can have positive and significant effects on student test scores — in some cases, on par with increased teacher experience levels.

 Electric school buses also have significantly lower greenhouse gas emissions than diesel or propane-powered school buses, even after accounting for emissions for electricity generation.
 Plus, unlike other fuels, the use of electric buses will continue to reduce greenhouse gas emissions from the transportation sector as more electricity generation comes from renewable energy.
-School bus electrification can also offer resiliency support to the electric grid by providing access to large batteries when not in use, and add jobs in the growing electric vehicle industry, although this transition needs to be thoughtfully managed with equity considerations in mind.
+School bus electrification can also offer resiliency support to the electric grid by providing access to large batteries when not in use and add jobs in the growing electric vehicle industry, although this transition needs to be thoughtfully managed with equity considerations in mind.

-WRI has been tracking electric school bus adoption across the United States and recently released an update covering the second quarter of 2022.
+WRI has been tracking electric school bus adoption across the U.S. and recently released updated data covering the fourth quarter of 2022.

 We consider an electric school bus “committed” when a school district or fleet operator has been awarded funding to purchase it or has made a formal agreement for a purchase with a manufacturer.
-Committed buses also include those that have been delivered to the school district or fleet operator and those in operation.
+Committed buses also include those in operation and buses that have been delivered to the school district or fleet operator.

-We have data on four phases of the electric school bus adoption process that fit under the umbrella term “committed:” “awarded,” “ordered,” “delivered” and “in operation.”
-As of June 2022, 767 electric school buses in 37 states have been delivered or are in operation — about the size of Hawaii’s entire school bus fleet of Milwaukee Public Schools in Wisconsin.
+We collect data on four phases of the electric school bus adoption process that fit under the umbrella term “committed:” “awarded,” “ordered,” “delivered” and “in operation.”
+As of December 2022, 971 electric school buses in 37 states have been delivered or are in operation — about the size of the entire school bus fleet of Milwaukee Public Schools in Wisconsin.

-Our research shows that the average amount of time that passes between the awarding of funds to the delivery of the electric school bus is around 16 months.
-This range varies from less than three months to more than three years, but the amount of time has generally reduced since the first electric school bus hit the roads in 2014.
+Our research shows that an average of 17 months passes between the awarding of funds to the delivery of the electric school bus.
+This range varies from less than three months to almost four years, but the amount of overall time is less since the first electric school bus hit the roads in 2014.
 Supply chain issues during the COVID-19 pandemic have exacerbated delivery delays for all school bus types.
 While these have improved since 2020, such delays are expected to continue for some time.

 Electric School Buses are Committed in all 50 States; One-Third are in the South

-Since the first award in 2018, 28 out of 38 states have used VW Settlement funds toward the purchase of 636 electric school buses awarded — and more on the way — EPA’s Clean School Bus Program far surpasses any other single funding source by number of buses funded.
-The next largest funding source is California’s Hybrid and Zero-Emission Truck and Bus Voucher Incentive Program (HVIP), which has funded 688 buses.
-Unsurprisingly, California-specific funding sources comprise six out of the ten largest funding sources.
-The state’s robust incentive programs are part of why nearly three quarters of all delivered and operational electric school buses can be found there.
+With 2,451 electric school buses awarded — and more on the way — EPA’s Clean School Bus Program far surpasses any other single funding source by number of buses funded.
+The next largest funding source is California’s Hybrid and Zero-Emission Truck and Bus Voucher Incentive Program (HVIP), which has funded 1,032 buses.
+Unsurprisingly, California-specific funding sources comprise five out of the 10 largest funding sources.
+The state’s robust incentive programs are partly why more than two thirds of all delivered and operational electric school buses can be found there.